wjtan/hitch-ubuntu-trusty/README.md

     backend  = "[::1]:80"

     # List of PEM files, each with key, certificates and dhparams
-    # Replace example.com with your hostname)
+    # Replace example.com with your FQDN.
     pem-file = "/var/lib/acme/live/example.com/haproxy"

 Create the user and group to run `hitch`: